 The ways in which teenagers play are often a source of concern or conflict within families and schools.
 The ways in which teenagers play include: hanging out; trying new things influenced by friends rather than family; risk taking; online activity including gaming.

-If you want to refresh your support for families during the holidays, this Home Play Pack from Play Scotland is another useful and well-produced resource.
+This Home Play Pack from Play Scotland is another useful and well-produced resource.

 Play in Crisis